-The RAND HRS Tax Calculations 2000 – 2014 (v1) data contain information about federal, state, and FICA taxes for respondents to the HRS 2000 – 2014 surveys.
+The RAND HRS Tax Calculations 2014 (V2) contain information about federal, state, and FICA taxes for Respondents to the HRS 2000 – 2014 surveys.
 The NBER Internet TAXSIM1 calculator is used to perform these calculations (http://users.nber.org/~taxsim/taxsim-calc9/index.html).

 Since the amount of taxes paid is not observed in the HRS, we use the TAXSIM calculator to compute taxes for HRS households.
 We construct the necessary input variables from self-reported information recorded in the HRS surveys.

 TAXSIM requires the user to provide 22 input variables for each case where taxes are to be computed.
-We create these variables, and submit them to the TAXSIM calculator for each respondent in the household.
+We create these variables, and submit them to the TAXSIM calculator for each Respondent in the household.
 Those whose marital status is defined as "married" or "married, spouse absent" are treated as filing jointly, and as single otherwise.
-The input variables were constructed using information from the RAND Income and Wealth Imputation File, the RAND Enhanced Fat Files, and the RAND HRS Data File.
+The input variables were constructed using information from the RAND HRS Detailed Imputations File, the RAND HRS Fat Files, and the RAND HRS Longitudinal File.

 A large number of variables were used in deriving the HRS input variables.
 Some users may be interested in changing the derivation of one or more of the input fields.
 For example, users may wish to: